opentensor/old-docs/src/cli/GettingStarted.md

 # Getting Started

-This section will guide you through basic steps necessary to start a miner, and register in our network.
-Prior to install, it is recommended that you have access to at least:
+This section will guide you through the basic steps necessary to start a miner and register in our network.
+Prior to installing, it is recommended that you have access to at least:

 - 16GB of RAM